 Savannah Slip & Fall Lawyer

 Property owners in Georgia are responsible for properly maintaining and using their properties.
 If a property owner is careless and fails to maintain reasonably safe premises, this could result in avoidable visitor injuries and even deaths.
 If you or a loved one suffered an injury in a slip and fall in Savannah or the surrounding area, contact Bowen Painter Trial Lawyers to find out if you have grounds for a premises liability lawsuit.
-If so, our attorneys can help you with the legal process.
+If so, our Savannah slip and fall attorneys can help you with the legal process.

 Why Choose Us